MaheshKr8/terraform/README.md

-# terraform
+# Terraform
-Deploying Kubernetes using terraform!!!
+Deploying Kubernetes using terrafrom!!!

 ===============